vesoft-inc/nebula/docs/rfcs/0001-manage-memory-of-AST-by-arena.md

 In Nebula Graph, with the placement new operator of c++, we could construct the object in specific address.
 So we could construct the object in memory allocated from Arena.

-But the stl container members of AST is still managed by c++ default Allocator.
+But the stl container members of AST are still managed by c++ default Allocator.
 For example, a classical Expression definition as below:

 ```c++
 class AttributeExpr {